Before a Drought

 - Choose appliances that are more energy and water efficient.

 - Consider purchasing a low-volume toilet that uses less than half the water of older models.
-Note: In many areas, low-volume units are required by law.

 - Replace your showerhead with an ultra-low-flow version.

-Outdoor Water Conservation Tips Prior to a Drought
+Outdoor Water Conservation Tips Before a Drought

 - Consider rainwater harvesting where practical.